vishal-bashetti/News-Application/README.md

 # News-Application
-A Todo Application with React-native
+A News Application with React-native
 Used api:https://newsapi.org/